Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Proposed algorithm and its convergence

-In order to establish the global convergence of Algorithm\,\ref{algorithm}, we will require some more properties of the density function $\rho$ used for constructing the smoothing function $\phi$, which also accomplish the $\mathcal C^2$-property of $\varphi_{\mu}$ supposed above.
+{In our convergence analysis, we assume that at every iteration, an $\hat{\varepsilon}_k$-approximate KKT point can always be computed.} In order to establish the global convergence of Algorithm\,\ref{algorithm}, we will require some more properties of the density function $\rho$ used for constructing the smoothing function $\phi$, which also accomplish the $\mathcal C^2$-property of $\varphi_{\mu}$ supposed above.